End of an Ear

 End of an Ear is a local Austin record store known for its wide selection and approachable, no-fuss atmosphere.
 For this rebrand, I explored visual connections between ear and music imagery to create a playful yet grounded identity.
 The project includes a logo, type system, color palette, and supporting brand applications designed to reflect the store’s friendly, knowledgeable character.

-Challenge and Discovery
+Discovery

 For research, I explored the character of End of an Ear and how it compares to other local record stores like Waterloo, Antone’s, and Breakaway Records.
-I found that End of an Ear stands out for its authenticity, with a knowledgeable, approachable staff and a wide-ranging selection.
-These qualities became the foundation for the brand direction.
+As a well-loved Austin shop, it stands out for its authenticity, knowledgeable and approachable staff, and wide-ranging selection.

 Sketches